Skip to content

 Project Settings

-The Project Settings dialog lets you update the core configuration for a project.
-Open it by clicking the Settings icon (gear) next to the project name in the sidebar, or from the project’s context menu.
+Project Settings let you update the core configuration for a project.
+Open them by clicking the gear icon next to the project name in the sidebar.
+This navigates to /settings/project/:id.

 The display name for the project shown in the sidebar and on the welcome screen card.
 Changing the name does not affect the repository or any thread directories.